BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     -------------

-    BetonQuest allows a lot of lists (comma separated values) to reference for example events and conditions.
+    BetonQuest allows a lot of lists (comma separated values) to reference for example events (now called actions) and conditions.
     In the past the key of those lists was always `event` or `condition`.
     Then someone introduced the first plural `events` and `conditions`, and so the project supported both.
     As this leads into a lot of bad code and confusion, we decided to remove the singular version.